prodigyfinance/ml2p/docs/tutorial/index.rst

   $ ml2p training-job create boston-train boston-20200901 --model-type boston

-The first argument is the name of the training job, the second is name of the data set (i.e. the folder under ``/datasets/`` in your project's S3 bucket).
+The first argument is the name of the training job, the second is name of the dataset (i.e. the folder under ``/datasets/`` in your project's S3 bucket).
 You will need to have uploaded some training data.
 The `--model-type` argument is optional -- the model type to use may also be specified directly in the docker image.